 The College was proud to welcome Dr Charlotte Proudman to lead International Women’s Day.

-Eton works alongside the Good Lads Initiative, providing active workshops for all of F Block (Year 9) to explore their understanding of idealised masculine identity.
+Eton works alongside Beyond Equality, providing active workshops for all of F Block (Year 9) and E Block (Year 10) to explore their understanding of idealised masculine identity.
 Pupils are encouraged to show empathy, respect and acceptance of others.

 Societies, Talks and Awareness Celebrations